joaquinOnSoft/OTTeamSiteDCRRetriever/README.md

    - Click on `Finish` button

-Repeat these steps several times to
+Repeat these steps several times to have some content available.
+(We'll use it later)

 ## Create a custom component
 Follow these steps to create a new component that use the class that we have created in this project: